matzpersson/swift-udp/README.md

 ````

 # Usage
 Launch from Workspace file, type in connection details and wait for incoming messages.
+Use UDP Broadcasting Server https://github.com/matzpersson/udp-broadcasting.git to broadcast test messages.

 # Copyright
 Copyright 2016 Headstation. (http://headstation.com) All rights reserved.
 It is free software and may be redistributed under the terms specified in the LICENSE file (Apache License 2.0).